Can You Lose Belly Fat By Riding A Stationary Bike?

 I just finished the Great Cycle Challenge to beat children's cancer.
 I set my goal to do 250 miles in one month.
 At first, I set my goal at 100 miles for the month and I realized that it wasn't going to tax my body or be much of a challenge for me.
 So, I increased my cycling goal to 250 miles.
 When the challenge finished, I lost body fat and my percentage went from 22% to 20%.
 Try to find an organized challenge and if one is not available you can do your own challenge with friends or co-workers.

 As you can see, you can lose your belly from riding your stationary bike, just make sure you follow the tips I advised above.
-I recommend you check out these two posts because you have made up your mind to start utilizing your stationary bike.
+Check out these two posts because you have made up your mind to start utilizing your stationary bike.

 Three cycling workout videos